-Focuses on foundations in cellular structure, metabolism, and genetics in an evolutionary context.
+Focuses on biological processes with a chemical foundation, including macromolecules, cellular structure, metabolism, and genetics in an evolutionary context.
 Explores the core concepts of evolution; structure and function; information flow, storage and exchange; pathways and transformations of energy and matter; and systems biology.
-Emphasizes process of science, interdisciplinary approach, and relevance of biology to society.
+Emphasizes the process of science, interdisciplinary approach, and relevance of biology to society.
 Part I of a two-course sequence.
-Recitation and laboratory 3 hours.
+Assignments require college-level reading fluency, coherent written communication, and basic mathematical skills.
+This is a Passport and UCGS transfer course.
+Credit toward graduation cannot be awarded for both BIO 101 and BIO 106.
+Part I of a two-course sequence.